Comparison Table of TRIKDIS Communicators for Alarm Systems

 Types of communication

 - Cellular – Depending on the built-in modem, the device may support 2G, 3G, or 4G.
-All devices are backward compatible, meaning a 4G communicator can also operate on 3G or 2G/GPRS networks.
+All devices are backward compatible: a 4G communicator can also operate on 3G or 2G/GPRS networks.

 - Ethernet – The device connects to the network via an Ethernet (LAN) cable, typically using a wired internet connection.

-- Dual-path, Redundant – The device supports both Ethernet and cellular connections.
-This ensures high bandwidth through wired internet, while also providing a backup connection via mobile network in case of power outage or service failure.
+- Dual-path, Redundant – The device supports both Ethernet and cellular connections, providing high bandwidth via wired internet while automatically switching to mobile network in case of power outage or service failure.

 Alarm communicators (IP modules)